 How Do Foreclosure Auctions Work?

-Generally speaking, the listing will consist of the property address, parcel number and starting price.
-The starting price will vary, but it typically begins with anywhere from 10 percent to the full balance of your unpaid mortgage, a percentage of your home’s current value and a buyer’s premium—a guaranteed percentage designed to cover administrative costs.
+Generally speaking, the sale notice will consist of the property address, parcel number, the mortgage holder and the attorney administering the foreclosure.
+The starting price is typically not listed on the sale notice.
+The starting price will vary, but it typically begins with the full balance of your unpaid mortgage, all the legal fees for the foreclosure process and other fees the mortgage holder will impose on you such as administrative costs.

-However some banks may list a home based on the appraised investment value, which is the value generated by a property for specific use of the buyer.
+However some banks may list a starting bid amount based on the appraised investment value which is the value generated by a property for specific use of the buyer.
 A common example of this would be a multi-family home which could be converted into a rental property

 Where is a foreclosure auction held?

-The foreclosure auction can be held either at the site of your property or at the bank itself, although many are choosing to conduct them online for the sake of convenience.
+The foreclosure auction can be held either at the court house steps, the site of your property or at the mortgage company or bank itself.
+And some are choosing to conduct them online for the sake of convenience.
 In Utah, most foreclosure auctions are held at a court house in an open public area.
 There are some home buyers and investors who follow public listings almost religiously, and unfortunately there is no guarantee your home won’t sell after the first auction.

-According to Utah code, you can continue to live on your property up until the date of the auction.
-Considering that the average foreclosure process takes approximately 120 days (and in Utah, the average is actually considerably longer,) that should give you sufficient time to find suitable lodging—even if only temporary.
+According to Utah code, you can continue to live in your property up until the date of the auction.
+Considering that the average foreclosure process takes approximately 120 days in Utah, that should give you sufficient time to find a suitable place to live.—even if only temporary.
 However, once a property is sold at an auction, you are legally required to vacate the premises.
-Failure to do so will result in a notice of eviction, which can not only initiate criminal proceedings but cause irreparable damage to both your credit history and your ability to borrow money in the future (and frequently, your ability to even rent property.)
+Failure to do so will result in a notice of eviction, which can not only initiate criminal proceedings but cause irreparable damage to both your credit history and your ability to borrow money in the future (and frequently, your ability to even rent property).

 How To Avoid Foreclosure Auction Proceedings

-The easiest option is the most obvious: to pay off the balance of your mortgage.
-However, you’re likely in default for specific financial reasons and this likely will not be a viable option for many (especially considering most banks will add exorbitant late fees in addition to balance payment in full.)
+The easiest option is the most obvious: to bring all of your late mortgage payments current.
+However, you’re likely in default for specific financial reasons and this likely will not be a viable option for many (especially considering most banks will add exorbitant late fees in addition to balance payment in full.

 Selling your home is another option, assuming your bank has not already claimed the property.
 The length of time it takes to go through a realtor may not afford you sufficient time to pay off the balance in full, however; much less the cost of necessary renovations and inspections.
 One alternative is to contact a home buying company like us here at GaryBuysHouses.
 Not only is approval guaranteed (typically within a matter of hours to a day) regardless of the condition of your home, but there are some that can actually arrange for you to lease back your home in certain instances.
 Because we handle all necessary legal responsibilities for deeds, inspections and property titles, there’s no need to go through endless paperwork with attorneys and title administrators.